beNative/local-llm-interface/TECHNICAL_MANUAL.md

 1. Cleans the `dist/` directory.
 2. Copies static assets (`index.html`, Pyodide files, and documentation) to `dist/`.
 3. Bundles and transpiles the TypeScript code for the main, preload, and renderer processes into JavaScript files in `dist/`.
+4. When preparing a release, run `npm run build` followed by `npm run publish` to let `electron-builder` generate installers and upload them to the configured GitHub repository.